David Croll

 David Arnold Croll, (born Davud Avrum Croll; March 12, 1900 – June 11, 1991) was a Canadian politician.
-He served as the mayor of Windsor, Ontario twice.
+He served twice as the mayor of Windsor, Ontario.
 He entered provincial politics in the 1930s, and served as minister of public works and municipal affairs in the Mitch Hepburn government.
-He won election to the House of Commons of Canada in 1945.
-In 1955 he was appointed to the Senate of Canada, becoming the first Jewish Senator.
-He served as a senator until his death, on June 11, 1991, a few hours after what would be his last senate sitting.
+He won election to the House of Commons in 1945.
+In 1955 he was appointed to the Senate, becoming the first Jewish Senator.
+He served as a senator until his death on June 11, 1991, a few hours after what would be his last Senate sitting.

 Early life

 Croll was born in Moscow, Russia and was brought to Canada with his family as a young boy, at which point his name was anglicized.
 Croll became a lawyer and entered politics serving as mayor of Windsor, Ontario from 1931 to 1934 during the worst days of the Great Depression.
 He made his reputation as a social reformer when he insisted the city go into deficit in order to provide relief programs for the unemployed and destitute.